 I want to connect with a Case Manager, what do I do now?

-You can contact the Housing Case Manager, Rachel Stice, at 408-795-5608 or send her an e-mail at email@example.com.
-Her office is located on the 2nd floor of Campus Village B in the Housing Office.
-At times, Rachel Stice will also reach out to students who have been experiencing challenges.
+You can contact the Housing Case Manager and Director of Residential Life, Kevin Kinney, at 408-795-5635 or send an e-mail to firstname.lastname@example.org.
+His office is located on the 2nd floor of Campus Village B in the Housing Office.
+At times, the Case Manager will also reach out to students who have been experiencing challenges.

 To make a report about concerning behavior or learn more about campus resources, please visit the Behavioral Intervention Team's website.